Exact controllability to nonnegative trajectory for a chemotaxis system: Introduction and the main results

-\begin{remark} In what follows, for the sake of brevity, we only focus on the proof for the control acting on the chemical concentration equation.
-The proof of Theorem \ref{t0} is similar to that of Theorem \ref{t4}. \end{remark}

-\begin{remark} In our problem, the controllability results strongly depend on the boundary conditions.
-Indeed, if the boundary conditions in (\ref{1.2})(or (\ref{1.0})) are replaced by the homogeneous Neumann-Neumann boundary conditions or the homogeneous Neumann-Dirichlet boundary conditions, the controllability doesn't hold.
-We will explain this in Remark \ref{r1}. \end{remark}

 \begin{remark} In (\ref{1.5}), the nonhomogeneous Dirichlet-Dirichlet boundary conditions ensure that the solution $\ou$ has a positive lower bound.
-Due to the complexity of system (\ref{1.2})(or (\ref{1.0})), we need the positive lower bound result of the solution to derive the Carleman estimate.
+Due to the complexity of system (\ref{1.2}), we need the positive lower bound result of the solution to derive the Carleman estimate.
 Therefore, the boundary condition $\ou=\overline{p}$ is technical, and the strategy developed in this paper cannot be employed to the case of homogeneous Dirichlet-Dirichlet boundary conditions. \end{remark}

-\begin{remark} We assume that the initial value $(\ou_0,\mathbf{\ov}_0)$ belongs to $H^4(\O)\times H^4(\O)$ in Theorem \ref{t4}, it would be quite interesting to study the controllability for more general initial conditions (e.g., reduce the regularity of initial value).
+\begin{remark} We assume that the initial data $(\ou_0,\mathbf{\ov}_0)$ belongs to $H^4(\O)\times H^4(\O)$ in Theorem \ref{t4}.
+It is worth mentioning that this regularity of the initial values can be reduced to $H^3(\O)\times H^3(\O)$ based on the regularizing effect of system (\ref{1.5}), which has been proved in \cite[Theorem 3.1]{T1982}.
+This strategy has also been used in \cite[Lemma 5]{CMS2020}.
+It would be quite interesting to study the controllability for more general initial conditions.
 However, it seems that the method developed in this paper is not enough.
 We will explain this in Remark \ref{r2}. \end{remark}

-As a straightforward consequence of Theorem \ref{t0}, our third result is on local trajectory controllability for the following original Keller-Segel chemotaxis model: